Slightly more Republicans than Democrats voted on Florida’s first day of in-person voting

 “I’m really inspired based on what’s going on in the country,” Woodard said.
 “So the first chance I got, I was going to take it.”

-Woodard said President Trump’s constant attacks on mail voting are a blatant attempt at voter suppression.
+Woodard said Trump’s constant attacks on mail voting are a blatant attempt at voter suppression.
 “Being Black, I’ve seen a lot of suppression my whole life,” he said.
 “This is nothing new.”

 Michael Majchrowicz in Fort Lauderdale contributed to this report.